ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited-sve.md

 layout: learningpathall
 ---

-You now know the logic behind the vectorization, so you should be confident that you can understand the SVE code shown below:
+You now know the logic behind the vectorization and should threfore be confident that you can understand the SVE code shown below:

 ```C
 #include <stdint.h>